robsquires/tax-tools/README.md

 - **What's my dividend?** An Apple Shortcut that tells you the value of a dividend payment required to leave a given amount after tax

-- **Monzo Tax collector** - A Monzo webhook which automatically collects tax in a pot when a payment is made.
-WIP
+- **Monzo Tax collector** - A Monzo webhook which automatically collects tax in a pot when a payment is made - WIP

 # Queries/commands